 Why this CV works

 - Your dream company is probably inundated with applications from candidates eager for the open regional account executive position.
-You can be certain that they’ll be using some sophisticated applicant tracking system to manage the influx.
-That makes mastering how to navigate the system a clever tactic to ensure your masterpiece gets seen by human eyes.
+You can be sure they’ll be using some sophisticated applicant tracking system to handle the influx.
+That makes mastering how to navigate the system a clever tactic to ensure your masterpiece is seen by human eyes.

 Why this CV works